rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 ```

 As you might see, for `git`, there are now two *different* `hello-mars.py`.
-While in your computer's directory you will only see one file, a unique `hello-mars.py`, at a `git`-level there are two: the one you indexed before, using `git add`, and the one that has been modified.
+While in your computer's directory you will only see one file, a unique `hello-mars.py`, for `git` there are two: the one you indexed before, using `git add`, and the one that has been modified.
 Now, in our example, it is easy to tell which one is which.
 But in case you forget what was in the indexed "version" of the file, and what in the "current" one, you can use the `git diff <file name>` command.
 This command will show you what has changed between the indexed object and the current object:
 ```bash
 $ git diff hello-mars.py
 warning: LF will be replaced by CRLF in hello-mars.py.